Model 5550 386

 V2 (25 MHz) Planar

-As a matter of fact, I have not actually examined complete V systems ever.
-I just have a V2 planar.
-When I draw outline of the planar, I noticed that 25 MHz V2 planar doesn't have onboard VGA.
-This planar has 5 MCA slots and there are solder pads for another 16-bit slot!
+The V2 planar doesn't have an onboard VGA.
+This planar has 5 MCA slots and there are solder pads for another 16-bit slot.

 The bus riser slot J6 is shifted to the left compared to the S planar.
-It means there should be more than three types of Bus Riser Card.
-Locations of bus riser connectors are different with each other.
+It means there should be more than three types of the Bus Riser Card, as the location of the bus riser connector is different between the boards.

 25 MHz V2 planar P/N 79F5325, EC C27264D